 - Wood storage crates

 The bulk of the cost was spent on the large printed backdrop and the disposables.
-Plus, many of the items I did purchase can be used again for any number of parties.
-That’s something worth storing.

 Now, it’s Your Turn